Water Tower Storage Calculator Skip to main content

 Enter peak hour demand factor (typically 2.0-3.0 for small systems) and emergency reserve in days (typically 1 day for systems with backup supply).

-Get total required storage with a breakdown showing fire, peak, and emergency components.
-The calculator recommends the nearest standard tank size and shows any surplus or deficit from existing storage.
+Get total screened storage with a breakdown showing fire, peak, and emergency components.
+The calculator shows the nearest planning-list tank capacity and any surplus or deficit from entered storage.

 Built For